nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 - **langevin** `<double default 0.1>`

    Langevin dynamics, implementation according to Bussi and Parrinello[@bussiparrinello2007].
-   Number sets the value of the friction
+   The optional input parameter sets the value of the friction

 - **berendsen** `<double default 1000.0>`

-   Berendsen thermostat, number sets the relaxation parameter of the thermostat
+   Berendsen thermostat, the optional input parameter sets the relaxation parameter of the thermostat

 - **rescale**

    Velocity rescaling, i.e. isokinetic ensemble

-- **nose-hoover**
+- **nose-hoover** `<integer default 3>`

-  Nosé–Hoover thermostat (only available in release 7.2.0 and later)
+  Nosé–Hoover thermostat (only available in release 7.2.0 and later).
+  The optional input parameter defines the number of oscillators.

 ### RAND_SEED: Seed for the random number generator